 When you join an umbrella company, they become your employer.
 However, you do not need to switch umbrella companies when you change assignment – assuming you still want to use an umbrella for your payroll.

-Therefore, you are free to work on multiple contracts whilst having the same employer.
+Therefore, you can work on multiple contracts with the same umbrella as your employer.

 In other words, using an umbrella company could help you get a mortgage, grow your credit rating or borrow funds from a bank because banks may lend favourably as you have a consistent employment history.